Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ASI/phase5-market-integration-prompt.md

    - Reflects indigenous knowledge and values
    - Builds upon cross-sector opportunities

+## Project Context
+You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
+Your task is to analyze the market context and integration opportunities for the Australian Seafood Industry (ASI) system, a complex system encompassing multiple fisheries, aquaculture operations, and supply chains across diverse regions.
+This analysis will contribute to understanding how the industry can create and capture value in domestic and international markets while maintaining sustainable and profitable operations.

 ## Source Guidance
 Please search for and review relevant sources from: